kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

                         1. Set the `IP address` of the `HTTP-RPC` server
                         1. Set the `API's offered over the HTTP-RPC interface` using these values `admin,eth,net,web3,miner,personal,txpool,debug`
                         1. Accept cross-origin requests from any domain using this value `*`
-                        1. Set the `IP address` of the node, you can use the value
+                        1. Set the `IP address` of the node
                         1. Set the `port` of the node
                         1. Unlock the `signer account` to allow it to mine, remember that you can get this account address from the keystore file `UTC--2021-08-11T21-30-29.861585000Z--14f6136b48b74b147926c9f24323d16c1e54a026`
                         1. Enable `mine`
                         1. Allow `insecure account unlocking` to allow signer account to mine
                         1. Set and Network IP to restrict network communication using a CIDR mask
+                           1. Add the private helper function `getIPNet()`
+                           ```
+                           func getIPNet(ipAddr string) *net.IPNet {
+                               cidr := ipAddr + subnetRange
+                               _, ipNet, _ := net.ParseCIDR(cidr)
+                               return ipNet
+                           }
+                           ```
+                           1. Call the private helper `getIPNet()` and passes it the bootnode's IP address
                         1. Set the `filepath of the password file` that allows you to avoid entering the password manually when you want to execute a command
             1. Calls the `networkCtx.AddService()` method and passes it and service identifier, and the others two arguments defined in the previous steps
+            1. Verify if everything is working well on this test at this point
+               1. Run `scripts/build-and-run.sh all --tests myAdvancedTest`
+               1. Verify that the output of the build-and-run.sh script indicates that one test ran (myAdvancedTest) and that it passed.
          1. Checks if the service is up and running
             1. Use the `networkCtx.WaitForEndpointAvailability()` method to check availability
          1. Get the bootnode's ENR address